mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### faceConvertedManaCost
 >
 > The converted mana cost or mana value for the face for either half or part of the card.
-Use the [faceManaValue](/data-models/card-atomic/#facemanavalue) property.
+Use the [faceManaValue](/data-models/card-atomic/#facemanavalue) property instead.
 >
 > - **Type:** `float`
 > - **Introduced:** `v4.1.1`